tocororo/semantic-turkey/README.md

 ## Building the project ##
 ### Requirements ###
-1. a properly installed JDK version 7 or superior
+1. a properly installed JDK version 7 or superior (currently, ST should be run with Java 7)
 2. a recent version of Apache Maven, preferably version 3.3.3 or superior (see section troubleshooting below)

 ### Building ###